Moving On: Take or Leave School Library Lessons?

 • Librarian Administrative Tools (such as planning, reports, handouts)

-• Other Non-Library Services (for school, district & state)
+• Non-Library Services I perform (for school, district & state)

 CONSIDER OURSELVES

-copyright symbol!Personal creations made on personal time, are our intellectual property; we needn’t share these freely, and we can take those files with us and use however we choose.
-It’s something to keep in mind each time we create something new: Should I work on this at home or at school?
+All professional creations that are made on personal time, are our intellectual property.
+We needn’t share these freely, and we can take the files with us and use them however we choose.
+That’s something to keep in mind each time we create a new library lesson or management tool: Should I work on this at home or at school?
 Will I want to take this or leave it when moving on?

-• This Looking Backward Blog will freely share ideas and activities through topical blog posts and the Free Resources link above.
+• This Looking Backward Blog shares ideas and activities through topical blog posts and the FREE Resources link.

 line of books laying down - indicates end of blog article